miawara/miawara/README.md

-the idiot that invented doors and windows apparently never heard of a hammer
+the idiot who invented doors and windows apparently never heard of a hammer